 Diabetics could actually benefit from working this grain into their diets as well – It has a relatively low glycemic index, and contains between 20 and 40% of resistant starches.
 Eating teff will help you stay fuller longer and keep your blood sugar stable.
-Those on low carb diets will find the same benefits.
+Those on low-carb diets will find the same benefits.

 A Heart Healthy Choice

 The vitamins and minerals, high fiber, and low sodium in teff make it a great addition to your diet if you’re trying to lower your blood pressure and cholesterol levels.
 For best results, make sure that you’re investing in the unprocessed version of the grain – The preprocessed variety often has additives, preservatives, and a much higher sodium count.
-You should be able to see what you need to when reading the label; when in doubt just ask.
+You should be able to see what you need to do when reading the label; when in doubt, just ask.